-- Echo Pedal: Basically the only talent at this tier even worth considering.
-It gives you the most damage and gives you respectable wave clear very early on in the game.
-The pulses still don’t stack, so you have to space your ability usage two seconds apart for maximum impact and they still won’t work with Stage Dive as you are in the air when they happen.
+- Echo Pedal: Respectable wave clear very early on in the game.
+The pulses still don’t stack, so you have to space your ability usage two seconds apart for maximum impact but realistically wave clear is to valuable at almost all levels of play to consider anything else.

 - Mic Check: With Block Party (1), Speed Metal (4), and Echo Pedal (7), the cooldown reduction can actually matter just to have some of those up more frequently.
 It isn’t as good outside of that specific synergy, so think carefully about just how often you want those things up.

 - Face Smelt: Still an amazing talent, adding a very reliable slow is important because of how much harder Q can be to land consistently.

 - Encore: Still gives you an untalented version of W. I’d rather have Mic Check for the trait and talent synergy or Face Smelt for the slow every time, but the leftover Amp does do a lot to zone certain heroes such as Muradin, denying his re-engage option with Dwarf Toss.
 That said this will more often then not help the enemy team just as much as hinders them, so be very careful every time you use W if you take this talent.